vkcode7/cpp/lc/Backtracking.md

 ## Backtracking:
+acktracking is a general algorithm for finding all (or some) solutions to some computational problems, notably constraint satisfaction problems, that incrementally builds candidates to the solutions, and abandons a candidate ("backtracks") as soon as it determines that the candidate cannot possibly be completed to a valid solution.

+This backtracking approach ensures that we explore all permutations systematically by making a choice, exploring the consequences of that choice, and then undoing it to make another choice, which is the essence of backtracking in solving combinatorial problems like permutations.

 Key point: Undo the change which you did before calling the recursion
 - index by Index traversal
 - Work done (index)